Zerahhah/split_train_val/README.md

 # split_train_val
 ## Purpose
-To randomly split datasets into train datasets and validation datasets with the specific ratio(like 0.2)<br>
+To randomly split datasets into train datasets and validation datasets with the specific ratio(like 0.2).
+And the split datasets are stored in their subfolders separately.<br>
 ## Requirement
 * 1、Visual Studio<br>
 * 2、{your categories}.txt, the content like this<br>